gurpreet2301/ACENET_Summer_School_MPI/_episodes/08-diffusion.md

 ```

 ## Diffusion Equation
-- 1-dimensional partial differential equation
-- dT/dt = kappa * d2T/dx2
+The change in temperature of the wire over time can be modelled using a 1-dimensional partial differential equation, the thermal diffusion equation.

+$$\frac{\partial T}{\partial t}=D\frac{\partial^2 T}{\partial x^2}$$

-- ...where T is temperature, t is time, x is position, kappa is a given constant, the "diffusion coefficient"
+...where T is temperature, t is time, x is position, D is the "diffusion coefficient".

+To use a partial differential equation to model how a quantity, in this case the temperature along a wire, changes over time we must discretize that quantity onto a finite set of grid points.
+The more grid points, the more closely it approximates a real continuous wire.
+At each of these grid points we can then set some initial temperature and from that use our thermal diffusion equation to calculate a temperature after some time passes, the time step.
+We can repeat this process moving from the last state to the next new state in order to calculate the temperature along the wire.

 ## Discretizing Derivatives
+How can we translate our continuous thermal diffusion equation to our descretized temperature grid?

+We can think of

 - Approximate the derivatives with finite differences
 - Implicitly or explicitly involves interpolating data and taking derivative of the interpolant